shiplet/js-testing/README.md

 ### Custom Recursive Parsing Function
-Duplicates an object a specified number of times, then parses the object for strings containing a particular set of tags, and increments the found string.
+Duplicates an object a specified number of times, then parses the object for strings containing a particular set of tags, and increments the found strings.